Social Media Marketing for Small Business: Do’s and Don’ts

 DO: Find the Right Platform

 On the other hand, those who work in industries that are traditionally trying to reach corporate executives may choose to focus their efforts on a site like LinkedIn, which caters to business professionals.
-Of course, focusing on a particular network doesn’t mean you should ignore or abandon the others; in many cases, a presence on multiple social networks can mean reaching a wider or more diverse audience.
+Focusing on a particular network doesn’t mean you should ignore or abandon the others; in many cases, a presence on multiple social networks can mean reaching a wider or more diverse audience.

 Though social media marketing can be worthwhile, the rules of etiquette are more similar to those of networking than traditional marketing.
 Don’t hesitate to initiate conversations with others and be sure to quickly respond to comments or questions.
 Those who you spark conversations with now may turn into valuable network contact or even your next big client.